 Valid Issuance of Warrant and Common Stock

 .
-The Warrant being issued to Seller hereunder has been duly authorized by all necessary corporate action on behalf of Seller.
-The shares of Common Stock issuable upon the exercise of the Warrant have been duly and validly reserved for issuance and, upon exercise of the Warrant in accordance with its terms, will be duly and validly issued, fully paid and nonassessable shares of Purchaser’s capital stock.
+The Warrant being issued to Seller hereunder has been duly authorized by all necessary corporate action on behalf of Purchaser and when issued and delivered in accordance with the terms of this Agreement will be free of restrictions on transfer other than restrictions on transfer under applicable state and federal securities laws.
+The shares of Common Stock issuable upon the exercise of the Warrant have been duly and validly reserved for issuance and, upon exercise of the Warrant in accordance with its terms, will be duly and validly issued, fully paid and nonassessable shares of Purchaser’s capital stock, and will be free of restrictions on transfer other than restrictions on transfer under applicable state and federal securities laws.

 No Brokers or Finders